adileo/squirreldisk/README.md

 ## What's taking your hard disk space?

 The easiest open source app you will ever use to detect huge files.
 Built with Rust + React (Tauri).
+Squirreldisk is an open source alternative to softwares like: WinDirStat, WizTree, TreeSize and DaisyDisk.

 ## Installation
 Please note that the current version is not stable yet, and you may encounter various bugs, especially on Linux and MacOS.